elastic/ml-cpp/build-setup/windows.md

 Unzip the file into `C:\tools`.
 You should end up with a subdirectory called `apr-util-1.6.1`.
 Rename this to simply `apr-util`.

-Right-click on the directory `C:\tools\apr-util\xml`, go to Properties -&gt; Security -&gt; CREATOR OWNER -&gt; Edit..., check Full Control -&gt; Allow and then OK all the open dialog boxes.

 In both `C:\tools\apr-util\apr-util.mak` and `C:\tools\apr-util\libaprutil.mak` globally replace `./xml/expat/lib` with `../expat-2.2.6/lib`.

 Start a command prompt using Start Menu -&gt; Apps -&gt; Visual Studio 2017 -&gt; x64 Native Tools Command Prompt for VS 2017, then in it type: